SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > ⭐️ **Overwhelm**
 >
-> An enemy who starts their turn adjacent to the knave can't shift
+> An enemy who starts their turn adjacent to the knave can't shift.

 > ⭐️ **Supernatural Insight**
 >